Suryapura, Bihar

-Suryapura, also spelled Surajpura, is a village and corresponding community development block in Rohtas district of Bihar, India.
-As of 2011, the village of Suryapura had a population of 6,347, in 900 households, while Suryapura block had a population of 57,529, in 8,728 households.
-It is the least populous of Rohtas's 19 blocks.
+Suryapura, also spelled Surajpura, is a subdivision of the Rohtas district as well as a corresponding village in Bihar, India.
+Historically, it served as the capital of Surajpura Raj.

 Demographics

 Suryapura is a rural block, with no large urban centres.
 The sex ratio of Suryapura block was 918 as of 2011, which was equal to the Rohtas district average (although slightly below the rural average of 921 for the district).
 The ratio was slightly higher among the 0-6 age group, with 928 females for every 1000 males.
 The gender distribution in Suryapura itself was 3,331 male and 3,016 female.
 Members of scheduled castes constituted 15.46% of the population (somewhat lower than the district average), while members of scheduled tribes made up 0.2% (also lower than the district average).
 The literacy rate of Suryapura block was 72.06%, which was slightly below the district average of 73.37% (72.50% in rural areas).
 Literacy was higher in men than in women, with 82.98% of men but only 60.13% of women able to read and write, resulting in a 22.85% gender literacy gap (higher than the overall district average of 19.91% as well as the rural average of 21.04%).